nextstrain/infra/README.md

 [`terraform import` command]: https://developer.hashicorp.com/terraform/cli/commands/import

+### Merging PRs; when to apply changes

+In general, please merge PR topic branches to `main`, push `main` to GitHub, and _then_ plan and apply the changes (as in the synopsis above).
+This ensures that any changes to `main` in the meantime are properly incorporated with the PR's changes.

 ### How to add a new pathogen repository for use with `pathogen-repo-build`

 Some changes are necessary to support a repository's use of our [centralized